 Help them know they are loved and supported during this transition.

 Kind words and hugs can go a long way to helping your child cope.

 In other words, “Hold the Space for Them”.
 By doing so you walk alongside your children as they transition to RV living without judging them, making them feel inadequate, trying to fix them, or trying to impact the outcome.
-Open your heart, offer unconditional support, and let go of judgement and control.
+Open your heart, offer unconditional support, and let go of judgment and control.

 When we first started RVing in 2015, our son had a really rough time.
 He couldn’t understand why we had left, he was angry, and he acted out violently.
-It was a bit scary, but we didn’t give into the fear.
+It was a bit scary, but we didn’t give in to the fear.
 We supported him.
 He knew we understood his feelings and we let him know that he wasn’t alone.
 We missed our friends too.
-With time, we were able to work through it and now, he is a well-adjusted 10 year old.
+With time, we were able to work through it and now, he is a well-adjusted 10-year-old.